eplowe/vagrant-kafka-ubuntu/README.md

 Credit
 -------------------------

-A big thanks goes out to these two projects below that served as the basis and inspiration for this project:
+A big thanks goes out to following projects below that served as the basis and inspiration for this project:

 * [scala-kafka](https://github.com/stealthly/scala-kafka)
 * [vagrant-kafka](https://github.com/eucuepo/vagrant-kafka)